MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 #### Why is this valuable?

-In the technology industry, teams often work on complex projects that require a specific set of tools and dependencies to function correctly.
+In the tech industry, teams often work on complex projects that require a specific set of tools and dependencies to function correctly.
 Without a dev container, each developer must manually set up their environment.
-The can lead to errors, wasted time, and inconsistencies.
+You can only imagine how much it can lead to errors, wasted time, and inconsistencies.
 With a dev container:

 - Everyone works in an identical environment, reducing bugs caused by "it works on my machine" issues.
 - Onboarding new team members becomes faster and easier, as they can start coding with just a few steps.